AusPIPS Inc. is overseen by a Committee of volunteers.

 Lisa initially joined AusPIPS as a member of our patient advisory committee.
 As the parent of a child with Common Variable Immune Deficiency, she is able to provide a carer’s perspective on living with PID.

 Through personal experience Lisa has become a keen advocate for improving the lives of people with PID, as well as increasing public awareness of PID and associated chronic health conditions.
-She has held consumer engagement roles in health research for over 7 years, including with SAHMRI and currently as Co-Chair of the Consumer Advisory Group at the National Allergy Centre of Excellence.
+She has held consumer engagement roles in health research for over 8 years, including with the SA Health and Medical Research Institute and currently as Co-Chair of the Consumer Advisory Group at the National Allergy Centre of Excellence.

-Lisa also has a degree in marketing and management, is a business owner and brings a broad range of skills to the Committee.
+Lisa also has qualifications in marketing and management, is a business owner and brings a broad range of skills to the Committee.